 West Kent CCG has met with South East Commissioning Support Unit (SECSU) to establish and agree the assessment and placement process for patients that will now be referred into one of the facilities that are being used as a result of the closure of The Knole Centre, Sevenoaks.
-West Kent CCG will continue to review and monitor this with SECSU to ensure patients are receiving appropriate referrals and placements.
+West Kent CCG are receiving regular updates from SECSU and will continue to review and monitor this.
+The information gathered will provide feedback to the Health Overview Scrutiny Committee (HOSC) later on this year.